 - Preheat the oven to 325 degrees Fahrenheit.

-- Whisk together the egg, peanut butter, oil, and honey until smooth.
+- Whisk together the egg, peanut butter, and oil until smooth.

 - Add in the remaining ingredients.